steppi/steppi.github.io/_posts/2023-12-05-scipy-fortran-bio-applications.md

 Multivariate normal probability computation software from Alan Genz [[70]](#70).
-The normal, or Gaussian distribution is of critical importance in statistics, it maximizes the entropy among distributions with a given mean and covariance matrix and due to the Central Limit Theorem, its presence is ubitiquous.
+The normal, or Gaussian distribution is of critical importance in statistics, it maximizes the entropy among distributions with a given mean and covariance matrix and due to the Central Limit Theorem, its presence within the sciences is ubitiquous.

 ### References